trevorgrayson/strut/README.md

 ```

 ```
-from parser import HttpRequest

-requests = HttpRequest.parse_file("filename.http")
+strut swagger filename.http
 ```

 ### Spec Aggregation as a Service

-By running the `./strut-server` script locally, you can use a web browser, curl, [Postman](https://www.getpostman.com/),
-or any other HTTP client to hit the service, and easily accumulate a specification.
+By running the `strut-server` script locally, you can use a web browser, curl, [Postman](https://www.getpostman.com/), or any other HTTP client to hit the service, and easily accumulate a specification.

 This can be saved to a `.http` formatted file for reusability.